daghanacay/AWS_GlueETL_workshop/Step1/README.md

 # Explore Glue Catalog

-You can acces the Glue Catalog from the message on the top
+You can access the Glue Catalog from the message on the top

 ![Crawler Successful](./images/crawlerCompleted.png "Crawler Successful")